-His Grace may laconically reply to this question by a very short note, referring the people of England to his celebrated protest, in which are distinctly enumerated his objections to the fatal measure recommended in Lord Durham's Report, the consequences of which he accurately foretold.
+His grace may laconically reply to this question by a very short note, referring the people of England to his celebrated protest, in which are distinctly enumerated his objections to the fatal measure recommended in Lord Durham's Report, the consequences of which he accurately foretold.

-Is it then the Canadian Authorities that we are to blame?
+Is it, then, the Canadian authorities that we are to blame?

-1. Sir George Arthur may justly reply,- "The people of England have no right to blame me.
-I was ordered to give all the assistance in my power to Lord Durham; it was therefore my duty to treat my superior with becoming respect.
-Nevertheless, I told the Queen's Government in my published despatch, No. 91, dated 17th April, 1839, that the recommendation contained in his Lordship's Report was 'the same as that which had been advocated by Mr. Bidwell, Dr. Rolph, and McKenzie.'
-If the people of England could not, or would not, understand what that meant, they may blame themselves, but they have no right to blame me."
+- 1. Sir George Arthur may justly reply-" The people of England have no right to blame me.
+I was ordered to give all the assistance in my power to Lord Durham; it was, therefore, my duty to treat my superior with becoming respect.
+Nevertheless, I told the queen's government in my published dispatch, No. 91, dated 17th April, 1839, that the recommendation contained in his lordship's Report was 'the same as that which had been advocated by Mr. Bidwell, Dr. Rolph, and McKenzie.'
+If the people of England could not, or would not, understand what that meant, they may blame themselves, but they have no right to blame me." - 2.
+The Honorable W. B. Sullivant may justly reply: "It is true that, as the president of Mr. Poulett Thomson's Executive Council, I advocated in the Legislative Council the Union of the Canadas, which, having been recommended by the queen in England, and by her majesty's representative in Canada, and by her majesty's government, I conceived it would be useless for me to resist.
+Nevertheless, though I was forced, under Lord John Russell's dispatch, dated 16th October, 1839, to advocate the measure, I made no secret that I was as inwardly opposed to it as I had always been; indeed, when Judge McLean said to me, as I was leaving the Legislative Council, where I had just been speaking on the subject-'That was a good speech of yours, Mr. Sullivan, in favor of the Union!'-I openly replied, 'Yes; but if you had heard the one I made last year against it, you would have said it was much better.'

-^{} See Appendix A.
+^{} See Appendix, A.